-This post focuses on best practices for evaluating EHS training.
-That means two things: evaluating how well your employees learned from their EHS training and, of course, evaluating the EHS training itself.
+This post focuses on best practices for evaluating environmental, health, and safety (EHS) training.
+That means a couple things: evaluating how well your employees learned from their EHS training and, of course, evaluating the EHS training itself.
 Plus, it means using that evaluation information during continuous improvement efforts.

-If you want to download our free 42-page Guide to Effective EHS Training, based on all of ANSI Z490.1, click that link you just whizzed past or scroll down to the bottom of this article and click the download button.
+If you want to download our free 42-page Guide to Effective EHS Training, click that link you just whizzed past or scroll down to the bottom of this article and click the download button.

 Otherwise, let’s get learning about evaluating EHS training.

 As you probably guessed, the purpose of evaluating EHS training is to see if it the training was effective.
-Are your employees “learning” from the training?
-Does the training lead to the desired change in their behaviors?
+Are your employees learning from the training?
+Does the training lead to the desired change in their behaviors on the job?
+Have your EHS metrics improved?
 Does one or more individual employee need additional help after the training?
-Do you need to modify the training?
+Do you need to modify the EHS training?